 This is when a character must contend with external natural forces beyond their control, such as bad weather, natural disasters, hostile environments, dangerous animals, or even their own physical limitations.
 These challenges can test a character’s resolve and force them to adapt to survive.

-In many cases, this type of conflict in literature creates a sense of hopelessness and despair as the protagonist struggles against overwhelming odds.
+This type of conflict in literature often creates a sense of hopelessness and despair as the protagonist struggles against overwhelming odds.

 However, they can also be used to showcase the strength of the human spirit as the protagonist battles against all odds to prevail.
 Whether used to create suspense or inspire hope, there is a common thread of humanity trying to triumph over the forces of nature.